ljara2106/Carpool-Management/README.md

 - Bid farewell to walkie-talkies and paper tag printouts; use mobile phones with QR code display.

 ### Security Measures
-- Implementation of reCAPTCHA keeps malicious bots at bay.
+- Implementation of reCAPTCHA or Cloudflare's Turnstile keeps malicious bots at bay.

 ## Considerations